Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## About Me

 Greetings!
-I'm Jiamian Wang (王加冕), a student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of by Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
+I'm Jiamian Wang (王加冕), a student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
 Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr.Tao.
 I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018.

-My research focus primarily revolves around low-level vision tasks, such as image super-resolution.
-I am engaged in enhancing the trustworthiness, robustness, and performance of snapshot compressive imaging systems.
-My recent work delves into harnessing the power of diffusion models for low-level vision tasks.
+My research primarily revolves around low-level vision tasks, such as image super-resolution.
+I am engaged in enhancing the trustworthiness, robustness, and performance of snapshot compressive imaging systems (SCI).
+My recent work delves into harnessing the power of diffusion models for both low-level vision tasks and high-level multi-modal retrieval task.

-🔥 **I'm actively seeking internship opportunities for the summer of 2024, with a keen interest in topics related to my research.
-If you are interested or have potential opportunities, please feel free to reach out to me via email at jw4905 [at] rit [dot] edu.**

 ## News
+2024.03: I will join Robert Bosch LLC as a research intern focusing on autoregressive image generation, starting from May 2024,

-2024.02: **[CVPR'24]** One paper on multi-modality text-video retrieval paper is accepted by CVPR'24🎊🎊🎉🎉.
-Final draft, pre-trained models, training and evaluation code will soon be released!
+2024.02: **[CVPR'24]** One paper on multi-modality text-video retrieval is accepted by CVPR 2024.
+Final draft, pre-trained models, training and evaluation code will soon be released.

 2024.02: I will serve as a reviewer for ECCV 2024.

 2023.11: I will serve as a reviewer for CVPR 2024.

-2023.08: **[ICCV'23]** Code, including training, testing scripts, and pretrained models have been released🎖🔥🔥.
-Check out the [SR_pruning_official](https://github.com/Jiamian-Wang/SR_pruning_official) for more details!
-Looking forward to the discussions🌝.
+2023.08: **[ICCV'23]** Code, including training, testing scripts, and pretrained models have been released.
+Check out [Iterative-Soft-Shrinkage-SR](https://github.com/Jiamian-Wang/SR_pruning_official) for more details.

-2023.07: **[ICCV'23]** One paper on efficient image super-resolution ([Arxiv](https://arxiv.org/pdf/2303.09650.pdf)) is accepted by ICCV'23🎊🎊🎉🎉.
-Looking forward to sharing our work in [Paris](https://iccv2023.thecvf.com/paris.convention.center-36700-3-13-7.php)!
+2023.07: **[ICCV'23]** One paper on efficient image super-resolution ([Arxiv](https://arxiv.org/pdf/2303.09650.pdf)) is accepted by ICCV 2023.
+Looking forward to sharing our work in [Paris](https://iccv2023.thecvf.com/paris.convention.center-36700-3-13-7.php).

-2023.06: **[Preprint]** Check out our Federated learning method on snapshot compressive imaging hardware cooperation, Federated Hardware-Prompt Learning ([FedHP](https://arxiv.org/pdf/2306.01176.pdf)).
-This is the first attempt of discussing the power of FL in the field of SCI🚀🚀.
+2023.06: **[Preprint]** Check out our Federated learning method on snapshot compressive imaging, Federated Hardware-Prompt Learning ([FedHP](https://arxiv.org/pdf/2306.01176.pdf)).
+This is the first attempt of discussing the power of FL in the field of SCI.

-2023.03: **[Preprint]** Check out our new pruning method that flexibly handles diverse off-the-shelf SR network architectures without pre-training the dense model: [Arxiv](https://arxiv.org/abs/2303.09650).
-Thanks to my co-authors' great support💪💪!
+2023.03: **[Preprint]** Check out our new pruning method that flexibly handles diverse off-the-shelf SR network architectures without pre-training: [Arxiv](https://arxiv.org/abs/2303.09650).
+Thanks to my co-authors' great support.

+2022.06. **[ECCV'22]** One paper on uncertainty quantification on SCI system is accpeted as an Oral paper by ECCV 2022.
+Check out the [manuscript](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136790109.pdf) and the [code](https://github.com/Jiamian-Wang/mask_uncertainty_spectral_SCI).

 ## Selected Publications and Preprints